DLR-RM/BlenderProc/examples/vscode_advanced_debugging/README.md

 ptvsd.wait_for_attach()
 ```

 Thirdly, locate to `Debug and Run` tab as below image and create a `launch.json`.
-Delete all content in `launch.json` and paste below content into it.
+Delete all content in `launch.json` (see Important Notice) and paste below content into it.

 ![](vscode_debug.png)

 ```json